kbase/kb_sdk/doc/Module_builder.md

 You will need to modify the following files in your repository in order to be able to run your code.

 1. kbase.yaml.
 Define metadata about your module here, such as your module name (which will be used to register with KBase), a short description, the implementation language, a version, and the KBase ids of the owners of the module (only these listed ids will also be permitted to register the module).
 2. MyModule.spec.
-Add your funcdef definitions here, then run kb-mobu compile.
+Add your funcdef definitions here, then run kb-sdk compile.
 3. The implementation file for your language.
 This is where you actually write the code for your defined methods.
 4. The method specs.
 This is where you define your narrative widgets.
 5. Dockerfile.
 This is used to build a Docker image.
 Add any prerequisites here.